pytorch/pytorch/README.md

 PyTorch has minimal framework overhead.
 We integrate acceleration libraries such as [Intel MKL](https://software.intel.com/mkl) and NVIDIA (cuDNN, NCCL) to maximize speed.
-At the core, its CPU and GPU Tensor and neural network backends (TH, THC, THNN, THCUNN) are mature and have been tested for years.
+At the core, it's CPU and GPU Tensor and neural network backends (TH, THC, THNN, THCUNN) are mature and have been tested for years.

 Hence, PyTorch is quite fast – whether you run small or large neural networks.